 Rich dad poor dad, from Robert Kiyosaki

 He has sold over 58 million copies in more than 51 languages across more than 109 countries, also been on the New York Times bestsellers list for over six years.
 Who has read this one?
 It's a classic of the early day entrepreneurs and real estate investors.

 And what I really liked about this book was:

-Which for me this year is all about my wealth foundations, and nothing better than to follow a strategy like the three buckets Pape mentions in The Barefoot Investor and ensure the income that I am having is been taking care off and put in the right places to produce future growth.
+Which this year for me, is all about my wealth foundations, and nothing better than following a strategy like the three buckets Pape mentions in The Barefoot Investor.
+This way I can ensure the income that I am having is been taking care of and put in the right places to produce future growth.

 But growth is not just all about money, as Kiyosaki says in Rich dad and poor dad.
 He also says, work to learn not to earn money, because you don't need to earn a high income to be rich, you just have to ensure you are not working for money but money is working for you.